Diseases & Conditions

 - When can I start using my arm?

 - Do I have any specific risks for not doing well?

-- If I have to have surgery, what are the risks and benefits and how long will I be in the hospital?
+- If I have to have surgery, what are the risks and benefits, and will I need to stay in the hospital?